ordovician/calcutron/README.md

 In the description whenever you read `Rd`, `Ra` or `Rb` then that  refers to a register from `x0`, `x1` to `x9`.
 Whenever you see a `k` that refers to a constant value.
 Instructions which have two register arguments in addition to the constant will only allow small constant values in the range -5 to 4 (except for Load and Store instructions which have range -2 to 7).
 Those with only an `Rd` register operand will take `k` values in the trange -50 to 49, except the JMP instruction which takes values in range 0-99.

-Consequently if you want to load say 90 into the x1 register you cannot do that with a single MOVE instruction.
+Consequently if you want to load say 90 into the x1 register you cannot do that with a single LODI instruction.
 You instead you would have to write:

-    MOVE x1, 45
+    LODI x1, 45
     ADDI x1, 45

 An alterantive is to store the value 90 in a memory location and load it with the LOAD instruction.